 How to get to Grindelwald

 Grindelwald and the Jungfrau region can be easily reached by train from Switzerland’s capital: Bern.
-1.5 hours of a picturesque train ride to ‘Grindelwald’ will bring you directly to winter wonderland.
+1.5 hours of a picturesque train ride to ‘Grindelwald’ will bring you directly to a winter wonderland.

 Accommodation in Grindelwald